rockthejvm/rockthejvm-site/src/content/articles/using-scala-as-a-junior-developer.md

 We could use standard interfaces to reproduce type classes, but then we would have to manually pass the implementation each time which has 2 drawbacks:

-- it is cumbersome to write and it pollutes the code with "context" arguments (arguments that will always be the same in the current scope)
+- It is cumbersome to write and it pollutes the code with "context" arguments (arguments that will always be the same in the current scope)
-- when changing the implementation, it must be done everywhere to keep the same behavior and we might forget some places, leading to unexpected behaviors
+- When changing the implementation, it must be done everywhere to keep the same behavior and we might forget some places, leading to unexpected behaviors

 You can find more about implicits (also called given/using clauses in Scala 3) in this [article](/articles/scala-3-given-and-using-clauses)